 (up to 10)

-- Production management software (MES) – apart from production planning we get an access to a production hall, where employees register their work.
+- Production management software (MES) – apart from production planning, we access a production hall, where employees register their work.

 - simple (MES) – enables easy production planning, registration of working time at the production hall or calculating efficiency and finally abandoning paper production orders;